rust-lang/book/src/ch20-01-unsafe-rust.md

 </Listing>

 As with regular variables, we specify mutability using the `mut` keyword.
 Any code that reads or writes from `COUNTER` must be within an `unsafe` block.
-This code compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
+The code in Listing 20-11 compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
 Having multiple threads access `COUNTER` would likely result in data races, so it is undefined behavior.
-Therefore, we need to mark the entire function as `unsafe`, and document the safety limitation, so anyone calling the function knows what they are and are not allowed to do safely.
+Therefore, we need to mark the entire function as `unsafe` and document the safety limitation, so anyone calling the function knows what they are and are not allowed to do safely.

 Whenever we write an unsafe function, it is idiomatic to write a comment starting with `SAFETY` and explaining what the caller needs to do to call the